ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 :::

 however, where n is a positive integer and L is the Length of the string in meters, we observe the phenomenon of standing waves.
 In this case, the left-moving and right-moving waves line up such that there are areas of large motion called *antinodes*, and areas that don’t move at all, called *nodes*.
 This pattern of vibration is fixed on the string.
+The first three such patterns that occur, for *n* = 1, 2 and 3, in Equation 3, are shown above in Figure 5.

 Algebraic manipulation shows: